dsoto/WP19/outline.md

 The observations of fuel use well above the model prediction suggests that these generators have seen performance degradation due to wet-stacking due to the low operation points.

 If these observed fuel costs in operation but the total levelized cost above another option, least-cost planning hasn't been achieved.
-Diesel generators are attractive because they cost the least to purchase and install per kW among any generation source [@Lazard_LCOE].
+Diesel generators are attractive because they cost the least to purchase and install per kW among any generation source.
 However, the high fuel costs relative to other options put them on the high end of levelized cost [@Lazard_LCOE].
 This can create a split incentive problem if the fuel costs are not borne by the installer of the generators.
 Despite the relatively high cost of electricity, in areas beyond the centralized grids, diesel is a viable option.